Xoffio/Online_Classes/AdvancedRust_ManagingProjects/02_09_challenge_test/README.md

 # 02.09

 In this video the instructor introduce a challenge.
-The code should be the one from class `01.10`
+The code to start with should be the one from class `01.10`

 ## Goals
 - Implement unit test within the `shapes` library